 We prefer to travel mid-week (Tuesday, Wednesday, or Thursday).
 Ticket prices are usually cheaper, and airports are less crowded.

 We enjoy staying at a bed & breakfast.
-They’re usually cheaper than a hotel, in quiet residential neighborhoods, have more character, and you have the added bonus of a local to talk with and ask questions.
+They’re usually cheaper than a hotel, in quiet residential neighborhoods, have more character, fewer people, the owners know your name, and breakfast is included!
+Plus you have the added bonus of a local to talk to, and it can be a great way to meet fellow travelers as well.

 Some of our favorites have been Miller Tree Inn (Forks, Washington), Manor House Inn (Bar Harbor, Maine), Mossman Gorge (Mossman, Australia), Casa Caminho do Corcovado (Rio de Janeiro, Brasil), Green Gables Inn (Pacific Grove, California), Old Turner Inn (Avalon, California), Aloha Guest House (Captain Cook, Hawaii) and Shailer's Bed & Breakfast (Hamilton, New Zealand).